cnutt86/cnutt86.github.io/_posts/2025-09-08-boxplots-and-python.md

 plt.xticks(rotation=45, ha='right')
 plt.grid(axis='y', linestyle='--', alpha=0.7)
 ```
-In this block of code, I calucate key statistics (overall mean, median, and mode) for the numerical data in the dimesnion column of the DataFrame.
+In this block of code, I calucate key statistics (overall mean, median, and mode) for the numerical data in the Dimesnion 1 column of the DataFrame.
 I then write code to indlcude this information in a data annotation on the box plot.
 Hashed comments provide a few more details as to how this is accomplished.

 ```python
 # Calculate key statistics to be displayed in the corner of the box plot figure.